9. Database access

 ![]() |

-- [28]: We request to view the table's contents
+- [28]: request to see table contents

-- [29]: It is empty for now
+- [29]: currently empty

 ![]() |

-- [1]: We ask to see all files
+- [1]: request to view all files

-- [2]: The database [dbarticles.sdf] appears
+- [2]: base [dbarticles.sdf] appears

-- [3]: We include it in the project
+- [3]: we include it in the project

 ![]() |

-- [8]: The project with its database
+- [8]: the project with its base

 9.3.2.
-The four basic commands of the SQL language
+The four basic SQL language commands

 | |

-Inserts a row into table. (col1, col2, ...) specifies the columns of the row to be initialized with the values (val1, val2, ...). | |
+Inserts a line in table. (col1, col2, ...) specifies the row columns to be initialized with the values (val1, val2, ...). | |

-Updates the rows in table that satisfy condition (all rows if no where clause).
-For these rows, the col1 column is set to the value val1 | |
+Updates the table checking condition (all lines if no where).
+For these rows, the coli receives the value vali | |

-Deletes all table rows that satisfy the condition |
+Deletes all table checking condition |

-- Line 33: Verification
+- line 33: check

-- Line 47: Verify
+- line 47: check

-- Lines 53–55: The item is no longer there.
+- lines 53-55: the article is no longer there.

 9.3.3.
-The basic ADO.NET interfaces for connected mode
+Basic ADO.NET interfaces for connected mode

 ![]() |